FeatureBaseDB/featurebase/docs/getting-started.md

         FileRecordIterator iterator = FileRecordIterator.fromPath("stargazer.csv", stargazer, timestampFormat);
         client.importField(stargazer, iterator);
 ```
 Due to the time aspect of the `stargazer` csv file, we have to specify the time stamp format in the `fromPath` function.
-We set the variable `timestampFormat` to the format present in the csv file using the function `SimpleDateFormat()` and call the variable in the `fromPath` function, which will take the csv file name, the field name, and the time stamp format and translate the csv file into a format Pilosa can read.
+We set the variable `timestampFormat` to the format present in the csv file using the function `SimpleDateFormat()` and pass the variable to the `fromPath` function, which will take the csv file name, the field name, and the time stamp format and translate the csv file into a format Pilosa can read.

 Next, we will load our data into the `language` field:
 ```